TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-the-fastest-path-to-a-single-page-website.md

 ## Creating index.html

-First we will make an index.html file.
+First, we will make an index.html file.
 The simplest way to do this will be to use cPanel's File Manager tool.

 1. Log in at [reclaimhosting.com](reclaimhosting.com), click on **cPanel**, then the name of your domain.
 2. Click on ![cPanel File Manager](https://i.imgur.com/0JXPNAK.png)